ogdenpm/intel80tools/cpmsrc/basice/GettingToBinary.md

 ## Recreating Basic-E v2.1 & Run v2.3 from published source

 When I originally decided to recreate the binary for Basic-E I expected it to be relatively simple, especially as the source has been readily available for many years.
-However it turned out to be more of a challenge than I expected and the notes below are are record of the issues I encountered and my solutions.
+However it turned out to be more of a challenge than I expected and the notes below record the issues I encountered and my solutions.

 ### The PL/M compiler

-Although the original source compiled with out error using the resident PL/M 80 compiler, looking at the code generated for the individual files it was clear that the compiler used was not one of those I have access to (v3.0, v3.1 and v4.0).
+Although the original source compiled without error using the resident PL/M 80 compiler, looking at the code generated for the individual files it was clear that the compiler used was not one of those I have access to (v3.0, v3.1 and v4.0).
 Fortunately, with the exceptions noted below it did generate the same code, so I was able to use the v4.0 compiler and handle the exceptions as noted

 #### Un-optimised code

-There are several places in the source code where the original compiler generated sub-optimal code c.f. the ones I have.
+There are several places in the source code where the original compiler generated sub-optimal code cf. the ones I have.

 ##### Un-optimised tests